E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Related Work

-\textbf{Attacks on BES}.
+\textbf{Attacks on other BES}.
 Security research on BESs has identified vulnerabilities across various domains.
 Automotive researchers exploited the insecure CAN bus by compromising an Electronic Control Unit (ECU)~\cite{koscher2010experimental}.
 Similar works have exposed wireless charging stations and EV infrastructure to attacks such as MitM, DoS, and privacy leakage~\cite{wu2021time, liu2022privacy, ni2023uncovering, sarieddine2024covert, baker2019evphy}.
 Studies on drones have revealed issues in firmware updates, mobile apps, and wireless traffic~\cite{drone-fwup, drone-app-vuln, drone-bebop, drone-ardrone}.
 Several IoT devices, such as fitness trackers~\cite{casagrande2022breakmi, classen2018anatomy, goyal2016mind}, vacuum robots~\cite{giese2025ecovacs, woot2019vacuums, giese2018dustcloud}, crypto wallets~\cite{hardwear2023wallet}, and smart doorbells~\cite{hardwear2023doorbell}, have been found vulnerable to a broad range of attacks, including spoofing, eavesdropping, MitM, privacy, and physical attacks.
-Compared to prior attacks on BESs, we introduce several \emph{novel} aspects, including the RE of e-scooters' internal attack surface (an area previously unexplored in the literature), the development of new proximity and remote attacks (e.g., undervoltage battery ransomware and user tracking), and the evaluation of voltage protections in the Xiaomi BMS, along with their safety implications.